Rwright7/Rwright7.github.io/_posts/2024-11-20-why-didn-t-i-get-it.md

 **In my Case**: *Expecting the loop to build a concatenated string led me to overlook the fact that code was replacing the string in each iteration instead.*

+Solution:
+**Deliberate Analysis - Take time to carefully read and understand each line of code.
+Alongside not assuming patterns are correct; verify them.**

+_**It is impossible for a man to learn what he thinks he already knows." — Epictetus**_